Judges are neutral arbiters and enforcers of policy and rules.

 Like in many other sports, judges don’t prevent mistakes.
-However, as soon as a game infraction happens, judges step in and apply the necessary corrections and penalties.
+However, when a game infraction happens, judges step in and apply the necessary corrections and penalties.
 Players cannot depend on a judge to prevent their illegal actions from occurring, because judges can’t foresee the future and game actions happen quickly.
 In the vast majority of cases, fixing an infraction after it happens restores the correct flow of the game.
 This policy also holds when a judge is watching a match at the end of round or during a Top 8.

 It’s also important that judges set a good example of behavior.
 At an event, your attitude is an advertisement for the behaviors you want to see at events.
 Your attitude and actions have a pronounced impact on the tone of the event.
-People should see in you the behavior you want in your events.
+Your role is largely a customer service role, and that requires a high degree of diplomacy.

 Judges may intervene to prevent or preempt errors occurring outside of a game.

 While it’s next to impossible to see that a game infraction is about to happen, sometimes it’s possible to see that an outside-of-game infraction that is about to happen.
 In these cases, judges should step in and prevent infractions from happening.
 The “may” in the sentence is not “the judge is allowed to make a choice” but more “The IPG/MTR allows judges to do step in.”
 This underscores the importance of customer service and makes it very clear that judges do not have the choice of whether to intervene and prevent these types of errors.
 Outside of a game, judges should always intervene to prevent infractions, but we accept that they sometimes won’t notice that an infraction is about to happen.
 Here are a few examples:

-- A judge sees that a player is shuffling their deck after the end of game one, sees that there is a previously exiled creature on the table, and realizes that the player forgot to return it to his deck; the judge steps in and tell the player that he’s forgetting to shuffle a card.
+-A judge sees that a player is shuffling their deck after the end of game one, sees that there is a previously exiled creature on the table, and realizes that the player forgot to return it to their deck; the judge steps in and tell the player that they’re forgetting to shuffle a card.